losttype/blog.losttype.com/src/2011-10-03-introducing-ribbon-the-ribbon-specimen-book.md

 **LT: Any other surprises in store this time around?**

-DG: There is a border set included in the download as a vector .eps.
+DG: There is a border set included in the download as a vector `.eps`.
 I love when fonts have all the bells, whistles and assorted extra goodies, so I wanted to make sure Ribbon had some of that.

 **LT: The Ribbon Specimen Book is the first printed piece for Lost Type, how did that project come about?**